ki3i/gitIntro/README.md

 # gitIntro
-This repo is part of an intro-to-git tutorial
+Welcome!
+This repo is part of an intro-to-git tutorial :-)